The Apostle's Creed

 How do you think it would have felt to be one of the disciples watching Jesus die?
 Did they think that Jesus had failed?
 Abandoned?
 Despairing?
 Yet God, even at this lowest point in their lives, was at work in a hidden way, which their emotions (and personal experience) took for absence.
 God's love was demonstrated by the death of his Son (John 3:16; Romans 5:8).
 A scene of hopelessness was about to be transformed into one of joy and hope.

 The resurrection singles out Jesus as unique.
 Jesus is not merely another human being suffering an unjust and cruel punishment at the hands of an oppressive government; he is the Son of God, suffering pain and rejection on our behalf.

 The Cross reveals the deep love of God for humanity.
-In his paraphrase of the New Testament J B Phillips translates Romans 5:8 in this way, "the proof of God's amazing love is this: that it was while we were still sinners that Christ died for us."
+J. B. Phillips in his paraphrase of the New Testament translates Romans 5:8 in this way, the proof of God's amazing love is this: that it was while we were still sinners that Christ died for us.

 Through adoption, we become the children of God and are entitled to share in the same riches which Christ has gained.
-Christ is the "firstfruits" of the resurrection harvest (1 Cor.
-15:20), the first among many brothers and sisters.
+Christ is the first-fruits of the resurrection harvest (1 Corinthians 15:20), the first among many brothers and sisters.

-To be allowed to sit at the right hand of a dignitary was a sign of special favour (Ps.
-16:8; 110:1; Col. 3:1).
+To be allowed to sit at the right hand of a dignitary was a sign of special favour (Psalm 16:8; 110:1; Colossians 3:1).
 Not even the angels are allowed to sit at God's right hand.
-Jesus being allocated this place of honour confirms his unique status as God's Son (Heb.
-1:13).
+Jesus being allocated this place of honour confirms his unique status as God's Son (Hebrews 1:13).